CMSCompOps/OpsSpace/README.rst

 .. program-output:: cat example.sh

-See :ref:`gen-docs-ref` to see how that comment block is rendered.
+See :ref:`shell-docs-ref` to see how that comment block is rendered.

 Ensuring an Easy Installation
 ------------------------------